matthieu-str/data_story/index.md

 ## 1. Comparison between United-States and Europe

-<p align="justify">For each check-in, we could compute the distance between the user's location while checking in and his or her home location.
-Therefore, we have been able to compute various kind of statistics.
-Given the geographical boundaries of our stidues, we have chosen to compare the US and the average results of European countries that are part of the study (namely Europe in what follows).</p>
+<p align="justify">For each check-in, we could compute the distance between the user's location while checking-in, and his/her home location.
+Thanks to some useful statistics we could identify some insightful information on the data.
+Given the geographical boundaries of our study, we have chosen to compare the US and the average results of European countries that are part of the study (simply referred as Europe in what follows).</p>

 Moreover, as we are only interested in travelling habits, the following statistics are based on check-ins that were done at a distance from home greater than 200 km, which is how we define a travel.

 <p align="justify">Please note that in order not to account twice some users that could use both Brightkite and Gowalla, we will always present you the results for both of them separately and analyse the similarities and differences between these two.</p>

-The following figure shows how far from their home are people when they leave their country.
+The following figure shows how far from their home are people travelling when they **leave their country**.

 ![Distance EU vs US](/images/distance_eu_vs_us.png)

 You can see that American people go much further than European when they leave the US.
-That makes sense because the US is almost as big as all Europe in terms of surface.
+This becomes rather intuitive if we think that the US is almost as big as all Europe in terms of surface.
 <br/><br/>
-The next figure shows the how far people go on average, when they travel (i.e. 200 km or more from their house), with or without leaving their country.
+The next figure shows the how far people go on average, when they travel (i.e. 200 km or more from their house), independently of the fact that they leave their country or not.

 ![Distance EU vs US 2](/images/distance_without_leaving_country_eu_vs_us.png)